trusch/Bro-Chat/README.md

 Other User-Interfaces (Network Interface, Web Interface etc.) will follow.
 Next step is TLS encrypted whispering and data-transfer support.
 (Hopefully this week)

-Please report any Problems which may occur!
+Please report any Problems which may occur while using Bro-Chat!

+Bro-Chat is principal Arch/OS independent because its written in Go.
+It depends only on Go-Gtk library by mattn (thx!).
+If you're able to compile for a specific Arch/OS combination, please commit a binary.

 Have fun!

 Tino